Achievable logoAchievable logo

 Long-term products

-We’ll now discuss various types of long-term corporate debt with maturities ranging from 3 to 40 years.
-When a corporate issuer has access to their borrowed funds for an extended period, their debt is considered “funded.”
+We’ll now look at several types of long-term corporate debt, typically with maturities ranging from 3 to 40 years.
+When a corporate issuer can use borrowed funds for an extended period, the debt is considered funded.

 Debentures